We have a few former Blue Jays with birthdays today.

-Jackson came over to the Jays from the Mets in trade for Bob Bailor back in December of 1980.
+Jackson came to the Jays from the Mets in trade for Bob Bailor in December of 1980.

-In four seasons, he had a 3.50 ERA in 190 games, with 30 saves.
+He had a 3.50 ERA in 190 games in four seasons, with 30 saves.
 He sits 15th on our all-time saves list.
 Roy Lee wasn’t your typical closer, not a flame thrower.
 He wasn’t a strikeout pitcher, averaging 5.4 strikeouts per 9 innings.

 The Jays released him at the start of the 1985 season.
-He signed with the Padres and played a season with them and then a season with the Twins.
+He signed with the Padres, played a season with them, and then one more with the Twins.